Ocean Alley: 2015–2016: Lost Tropics and international touring

 At the end of 2015, Ocean Alley began recording their debut studio album Lost Tropics.
 Various tracks were still being completed up until the day they started recording.
 The band later stated that this style of creation was productive, as they did not second guess what they were recording.
 They toured over the 2015/16 summer with The Ruminaters in Australia, and then to New Zealand for the first time in March.

-Using video footage they captured on the road over summer, they released a music video for lead single "Holiday" and followed up with "Lemonworld", before announcing (and selling out) their East Coast Australian tour dates in support of the independent release of the album Lost Tropics on 16 May 2016, distributed by MGM.
+Using video footage they captured on the road over summer, they released a music video for lead single "Holiday" and followed up with "Lemonworld", before announcing (and selling out) their East Coast Australian tour dates in support of the independent release of the album Lost Tropics on 16 May 2016.

 June 2016 marked the beginning of the first major international run of shows for Ocean Alley in support of their debut album.
 The band would play 40 shows across Europe, including Sold Out shows in the Netherlands and Germany.
 They also played numerous shows throughout the UK, France, Italy and Switzerland.
 They would go on to play shows in New Caledonia, before rounding out the Lost Tropics cycle with a tour of Australia and New Zealand, that included appearances at Lost Paradise, Rhythm & Vines, Rhythm & Alps and Soundsplash festival over New Year's Eve.